erosmontin/pyml/MIGRATION_GUIDE.md

-# pyable-ml Migration Guide
+# pyml Migration Guide

-This document explains how to migrate `pyfe` and `treno` to use the shared `pyable-ml` utilities package.
+This document explains how to migrate `pyfe` and `treno` to use the shared `pyml` utilities package.

 ## What Changed